RetroReversing/retroReversing/pages/consoles/dreamcast/Sega Dreamcast Katana Development Kit.md

 In order to use the GD-Writer hardware you would need to run a program called GD Workshop on your dreamcast DEV.BOX.

 {% include link-to-other-post.html post="/dreamcast-gd-workshop/" description="For information about GD Workshop check out this post." %}

 ---
+## GD-X Duplicator (HKT-0500)
+Hardware unit to duplicate GD-ROMs, not used for development but useful for duplicating discs for testers.

+You can see a video of the GD-X Duplicator by Adam Koralik here [^3]:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/rszqxcnOmCA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+---
 ## System Disk 2